lowesusannah/pizza-order/README.md

   * Edit app files using your favorite text editor, such as Atom or Submlime

 ## App Specifications
-  * cost of all pizzas, before any size selection is $5
-    * in: no options selected
-    * out: $5 total price
   * all options for pizza size displayed to user, with base cost for each.
 Base includes a plain pizza (cheese, tomato sauce and crust).
     * in: n/a
-    * small, medium, large sizes - base cost for each is $3, $5 and $6 respectively
+    * small, medium, large sizes - base cost for each is $7, $8 and $9 respectively
   * all options for toppings and additional cost displayed user
     * n/a
-    * anchovies, pepperoni, peppers, extra cheese, artichocke - $.50 per additional topping
+    * anchovies, pepperoni, mushrooms, extra cheese - $1 per additional topping

   * user can choose pizza size: small, medium or large and cost of pizza will change depending on size of pizza
     * in: select small pizza